GavinHannerC/SCMP401/Notebook.md

 #### Process:
 Talk with Dudley to get information
 #### Results:
-After talking with Dudley, I know that the GC instrument's current ourput gives a difference of voltages.
+After talking with Dudley, I know that the GC instrument's current output gives a difference of voltages.

 #### Conclusions:
 The system that I design will need to be able to input a difference of voltage.